40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

   <img src="../images/SDWAN-EX-IPSEC/azure-sd-wan-route-associate.png" alt="inbound flow">
 </p>

-You need also to create static route on Azure Fortigate pointing that local on-premise LAN network is available via Azure default Gateway 172.16.136.1 located in external subnet.
+You need also to create static route on Azure FortiGate pointing that local on-premise LAN network is available via Azure default Gateway 172.16.136.1 located in external subnet.
 Thanks to this entry Azure will automatically route correctly the traffic to Express Route VPN Gateway and via Express Route circuit to on-premise.

 You can configure this while adding SD-WAN Member interface and providing 172.16.136.1 as Gateway.